 Due to differences in technology adoption, input prices, fertility levels, efficiency of farm operators, trade policy restrictions, exchange rate effects, and labor and capital market constraints, input use varies across soybean farms.
 Figure 2 presents the average input cost shares for each farm.
 Cost shares were broken down into three major categories: direct costs, operating costs, and overhead costs.
 Direct costs included seed, fertilizer, crop protection, crop insurance, and interest on these cost items.
 Operating cost included labor, machinery depreciation and interest, fuel, and repairs.
 Overhead cost included land, building depreciation and interest, property taxes, general insurance, and miscellaneous cost.

-The average input cost shares were 31.7 percent for direct cost, 30.0 percent for operating cost, and 38.3 percent for overhead cost.
-The U.S. farms had below average cost shares for direct cost and operating cost (29.0 and 20.2 percent, respectively), and an above average cost share for overhead cost (50.8 percent).
+The average input cost shares were 37.3 percent for direct cost, 30.6 percent for operating cost, and 32.1 percent for overhead cost.
+The Iowa farm had the lowest average cost share for direct cost at 25.1 percent and the highest average cost share for overhead cost at 51.9 percent.
+The southern Indiana farm had the lowest average cost share for operating cost over the time period at 21.2 percent.
+All of the U.S. farms had had below average cost shares for operating cost, and an above average cost share for overhead cost.
 The relatively large cost share for overhead cost in the U.S. reflects, in part, our relatively high land cost.

 Revenue and Cost

-Langemeier, M., and E. Lunik.
-“International Benchmarks for Corn Production.”
-Center for Commercial Agriculture, Purdue University, November 2015.
+Langemeier, M. “International Benchmarks for Soybean Production.”
+Center for Commercial Agriculture, Purdue University, September 2016.

 December 13, 2023